Best of the Letters from 2010

 October 9, 2010

-Much of Gerald Flurry’s information is gleaned from Stratfor Intelligence and Reuters News, neither of which have the authority of God behind them.
+Much of Gerald Flurry’s information is gleaned from Stratfor and Reuters news, neither of which have the authority of God behind them.
 In fact, he quotes every source he can find only to the extent that it agrees with his agenda.
 He filters out any positive news or anything about the good being doing in the world by individuals or countries.
 The Trumpet articles are presented with fear and a sense of urgency. –Ex-PCG member [name withheld]

 October 24, 2010